slackapi/steno/docs/quickstart.md

    your app is in the state it should be, namely that the token has been stored.
 But how do we assert that the DM was sent containing the message we intended to be sent?
 Read on, and we'll find out.

 4. Use Steno's **control API** to load scenarios :vhs:.
 Terminate the `steno` command in your terminal and let's take a look at what we have.
 You should find that there's a new directory called `scenarios/` in the directory you ran the command from.
-Inside that directory, you should see another directory called `untitled_scenario` which contains the record of all the HTTP interactions your app and Slack just made.
-Let's rename that directory to something useful such as `successfull_installation_will_dm_installing_user`.
+Inside that directory, you should see another directory called `successfull_installation_will_dm_installing_user` which contains the record of all the HTTP interactions your app and Slack just made.
 Before we can replay this scenario, we need to add setup code to our test case so Steno is prepared to run this particular scenario.
 This can be done by making a request to Steno's control API, which be default is served on port 4000.
-For example, with curl this looks like
-   `curl -X POST -H "Content-Type: application/json" -d "{ "name":"successfull_installation_will_dm_installing_user" }" http://localhost:4000/start`.
+For example, with curl this looks like `curl -X POST -H "Content-Type: application/json" -d "{ "name":"successfull_installation_will_dm_installing_user" }" http://localhost:4000/start`.
-   Depending on your language or HTTP client of choice, you'll turn this into code to place in your test case's set up.
+   Depending on your language and HTTP client of choice, you'll turn this into code to place in your test case's set up.

 5. Steno's control API equips you to answer our burning question :fire:, can we assert that our DM was sent?
 With one more request at the end of your test case, you recieve data about what actually happened and how it stacks up